-occur between 5 p.m. and 7 a.m. from October and December (during mating and
+occur between 5 p.m. and 7 a.m. from October to December (during mating and

 - Drive slowly in posted deer crossing areas and heavily wooded areas, especially during the dark hours of fall.

-- When possible, drive with high beams on, and watch out for eyes reflecting in the headlights.
+- Drive with high beams on when possible, and watch out for eyes reflecting in the headlights.

 - Don't swerve to avoid contact with a deer.
 Doing so could cause the vehicle to flip or veer into oncoming traffic, causing a more serious wreck.